 Fax: (417) 873-6833

-DO NOT ask your professor to provide accommodations if you have not first submitted an Application for Services/Request for Accommodations form and documentation to the Director of Disability Support Services.
+DO NOT ask your professor to provide accommodations if you have not submitted an Application for Services/Request for Accommodations form and been approved for those accommodations by Accessibility and Disability Services.

 In the case of temporary disabling conditions, every effort will be made to provide reasonable accommodation for the duration of any disability.
-To insure prompt and appropriate action, the Director of Disability Support Services should be notified immediately of the arrangements believed to be necessary to accommodate a given temporary condition.
+To insure prompt and appropriate action, the Director of Accessibility and Disability Services should be notified immediately of the arrangements believed to be necessary to accommodate a given temporary condition.
+Complete the Application for Services/Request for Accommodations form and schedule an appointment with the Director of Accessibility and Disability Services as early as possible so arrangements can be made.

 Service animals may accompany students, employees, and visitors with disabilities to Drury University events, activities, and locations with rare exceptions.
 Local, state, and federal laws regulate the use of service animals at Drury University.